mehdihadeli/awesome-software-architecture/contributing.md

 ## New entry format

 * Use the following format: **(LINK) | (LIBRARY) | (GitHub-UserName/GitHub-RepositoryName) - DESCRIPTION**
-* The link should be the name of the package or project or article
+* The link should be the name of the package or project or article.
-* Keep descriptions concise, clear and simple
+* Keep descriptions concise, clear and simple.
-* New categories, or improvements to the existing ones are also welcome
+* New categories, or improvements to the existing ones are also welcome.
+* Your links will check for ensuring quality.
+* For now for cleaner repository for samples and libraries sections I put only c# related samples and libraries.

 ## Pull requests workflow